onlyquake/xonotic-wiki/Nades.md

 **Nades source codes are in this [directory](https://gitlab.com/xonotic/xonotic-data.pk3dir/-/tree/master/qcsrc/common/mutators/mutator/nades).**

-If you are creating a server for yourself, to play with the nades, you need to activate the nades and it is recommended to set those variables:
+If you are creating a server for yourself, to play with the nades, you need to activate the nades and it is recommended to set those variables (you can toggle in the console while writing `g_nades` and pressing TAB to display info of these cvars):

 `g_nades 1 // activate nades in the game`